Jonathan Belcher: Youth and education

-Jonathan Belcher was born in Cambridge, Massachusetts, on 8 January 1681/82.
+Jonathan Belcher was born in Cambridge, Massachusetts Bay, on 8 January 1681/82.
 The fifth of seven children, his father Andrew was a merchant who was also one of the first slave traders in colonial New England, and his mother, Sarah (Gilbert) Belcher, was the daughter of a politically well connected Connecticut merchant and Indian trader.
 His mother died when he was seven, and his father sent him to live with relatives in the country while he expanded his trading business.

 Andrew Belcher was highly successful in trade, although some of it was in violation of the Navigation Acts, and some was supposedly conducted with pirates.
 However he made his money, he became one of the wealthiest men in Massachusetts in the 1680s and 1690s.
 To promote the family's status, he sent his son to the Boston Latin School in 1691, and then Harvard College in 1695, where Belcher was listed second (the order of listing being a rough indication of a family's importance) behind Jeremiah Dummer.
 Belcher and Dummer both went on to political careers in the province, sometimes as allies, but also as opponents.
 Belcher's five sisters all married into politically or economically prominent families, forging important connections that would further his career.

 In January 1705/06 Belcher married Mary Partridge, the daughter of former New Hampshire Lieutenant Governor William Partridge, an occasional business partner of his father's.
 The couple had three children (Andrew, Sarah, and Jonathan) before she died in 1736.
 His brother-in-law through this marriage was the painter Nehemiah Partridge.